What Is AI-Induced Derealization?

 Derealization is the feeling that the world around you is unreal, dreamlike, or distorted.
 Depersonalization is the closely related feeling that you yourself are unreal — that you're watching your life from outside your body, or that your thoughts and feelings belong to someone else.
 These are recognized psychological phenomena that have existed long before AI.

 What's new is a specific trigger: the rapid advancement of artificial intelligence.
-AI-induced derealization happens when prolonged exposure to AI content — deepfakes, chatbots that sound human, AI-generated art, debates about machine consciousness, simulation theory — erodes your intuitive sense of what's real, what's human, and where you fit in the picture.
+AI-induced derealization happens when prolonged exposure to AI content — deepfakes, chatbots that sound human, AI-generated art, debates about machine consciousness, simulation theory, and alarming AI safety and takeover scenarios — erodes your intuitive sense of what's real, what's human, and where you fit in the picture.
 For many people, this begins as general AI anxiety that gradually intensifies into something more disorienting.

 Why We're Calling It "AI Psychosis"